 “ERCOT ISO” means the ERCOT Independent System Operator as that term is used and defined in the Protocols.

-“ET Fuel Costs” means any Fuel Costs to the extent that they relate to the procurement of fuel needed pursuant to Existing Transactions.
-ET Fuel Costs shall be calculated by multiplying (i) the average Fuel Costs per MWh generated by the Facility each month by (ii) the number of MWh’s sold in such month under Existing Transactions.
+“ET Fuel Costs” means any Fuel Costs to the extent that they relate to the procurement of fuel needed in connection with Existing Transactions.
+ET Fuel Costs shall be calculated by multiplying (i) the weighted average Fuel Costs per MWh generated by the Facility each month by (ii) the number of MWh’s sold in such month under Existing Transactions.

 “Event of Default” means any one or more of the actions or inactions described or set forth in Section 17 of this Agreement, whether or not any action is taken in connection with such Event of Default by the Performing Party.